NoodleExtensionsCommunity/How-to-Noodle/how-tos/regex/README.md

 ## Note
 Using Regex incorrectly will cause some performance issues, try to understand Regex before using it in an actual map.
+Using [this tool](https://regex101.com/) helps learn Regex a lot faster.
+But be aware that you should still be comfortable with Regex before its used in an actual map.

 With that out of the way, here is all the important stuff: